flutter/website/src/cookbook/design/fonts.md

 These values correspond to the [`FontWeight`][] and can be used in the [`fontWeight`][fontWeight property] property of a [`TextStyle`][] object.

-In the `pubspec.yaml` of this example, you defined `RobotoMono-Bold` as the `700` weight of the font family.
+In the `pubspec.yaml` shown in this guide, you defined `RobotoMono-Bold` as the `700` weight of the font family.
 To use the `RobotoMono-Bold` font that you added to your app, set `fontWeight` to `FontWeight.w700` in your `TextStyle` widget.